Xinjiang Production and Construction Corps: Settlements

-The XPCC has settled Han Chinese in Xinjiang and has built eleven medium-sized cities during its history, and now controls ten of them.
+The XPCC has settled Han in Xinjiang and has built eleven medium-sized cities during its history, and now controls ten of them.
 The governments of these cities are combined entirely with the division that controls them.
 For example, the division headquarters is the same entity as the city government, the division political commissar the same person as the city committee secretary, the division commander the same person as the city's mayor, and so forth.
-Ten XPCC-administered cities are nominally listed as "sub-prefectural-level cities" of Xinjiang Uyghur Administrative Region, but the government of Xinjiang is usually not involved in the administration of these cities.
+Ten XPCC-administered cities are nominally listed as "sub-prefectural-level cities" of Xinjiang, but the local government is usually not involved in the administration of these cities.

 Demographics

-37 ethnic groups are represented in the XPCC, the largest of which is the Han.
-Muslims, numbered at 250,000, are the largest religious group represented, along with smaller populations of Buddhists, Protestants, and Catholics.
-While the Han have been the largest group of XPCC workers, their relative numbers have declined: from 1980 to 1993 the overall population remained constant, while Han membership declined from 90% to 88%.
-As of 2014, about 12% of the population of Xinjiang was XPCC-connected.
+The XPCC is predominantly composed of Chinese citizens of Han ethnicity.
+While the Han are by far the largest group of XPCC workers, their relative numbers have declined: from 1980 to 1993 the overall population remained constant, while Han membership declined slightly from 90% to 88%.

-The Eighth Division is the most populous division, with a population of 579,300 (2002).

 Economic activity

 XPCC created many publicly traded subsidiary companies.
 XPCC uses the name "China Xinjian Group" for its economic activities.
-XPCC produced 17% of Xinjiang's GDP in 2013.
+XPCC plays an outsized role in Xinjiang's economy; in 2022, the organization produced CN¥350 billion (US$52 billion), or around 19.7% of Xinjiang's economy, while the per capita GDP was CN¥98,748 (US$14,680).
+The area and population of the XPCC are generally given as part of Xinjiang's total figures, but XPCC's GDP is generally reported separately.

-Its primary economic activity remains agriculture, including cotton, fruit, vegetables, food crops, vegetable oils, and sugar beets.
+XPCC's primary economic activity remains agriculture, including cotton, fruit, vegetables, food crops, vegetable oils, and sugar beets.
 Important products are cotton, tomatoes, ketchup, Korla pears, Turpan grapes, and wine.
 In 2018 the XPCC produced 30% of China's cotton output.
 XPCC has a mix of factory farming and smaller farms.
-XPCC dominates Xinjiang's agriculture and controls large amounts of land.
+XPCC dominates Xinjiang's agriculture and controls nearly a quarter of Xinjiang's arable land.
 During its history, XPCC established significant mining and mining-related industries, most of which subsequently were handed over to the Xinjiang government.
 XPCC is also involved in tertiary industries, including trade, distribution, real estate, tourism, construction and insurance.